-(4) Asbestos Project Notification.

-(A) Any person undertaking an asbestos abatement project shall submit a notification to the department for review at least twenty (20) days prior to the start of the project.
-Business entities with state-approved exemption status are exempt from notification except for those projects for which the EPA's National Emission Standards for Hazardous Air Pollutants (NESHAPS) requires notification.
-The department may waive the twenty (20)-day review period upon request for good cause.
-To apply for this waiver, the person shall complete Part B, number 2 of the notification form found in section (9).
-The person who applies for the twenty (20)-day waiver must obtain approval from the department before the project can begin.
+(E) Asbestos Project Notification.
+Any person undertaking an asbestos project shall submit a notification to the department for review at least ten (10)-working days prior to the start of the project.
+Business entities with state-approved exemption status are exempt from notification except for those projects for which notification is required by the EPA's National Emission Standards for Hazardous Air Pollutants (NESHAPS).
+The department may waive the ten (10)-working day review period upon request for good cause.
+To apply for this waiver, the person shall complete Part B. number 2 of the notification form provided by the department.
+After the effective date of this rule, any revision to the department-supplied forms will be presented to the regulated community for a forty-five (45)-day comment period.
+The person who applies for the ten (10)-working day waiver must obtain approval from the department before the project can begin.

-1. The person shall submit the notification on the form found in section (9).
+1. The person shall submit the notification form provided by the department.